bloominstituteoftechnology/Precourse/Lesson6-JS-III/README.md

     console.log(studentNames[1]);  // 'Maria'
 ```

 To dynamically access the last item in the array, we will use the `.length` method.
 In our `studentsNames` array, the length is 4.
-We know the first item is always going to be 0, and every item after is shifted over one number.
-So in our example the last item has an index of 3.
-Using our length property we will show how it is done when we don't know the number of items in an array:
+We know the first item is always going to be 0 (with every item after is shifted over one number), so in our example the last item will have an index of 3.
+Using our length property, we will show how it is done when we do not know the number of items in an array:

 ```javascript
     const studentsNames = ['Dan', 'Maria', 'Sara', ... ,'Raj'];